salzman-lab/SPLASH/README.md

 ## Parameters

 Please note that input parameters should be passed with the a double-hypen, while Nextflow-specific parameters should be passed with a single hyphen.
+Parameters that are not explicitly defined will be set to the defaults below.

 For example:
 ```
 nextflow run kaitlinchaung/stringstats \
     --input input.txt \